ncpol3sdpa/ncpol3sdpa/SUIVI.md

 ## 11/05/2025
 - (Mathis)
   + Finish the implementation of the complexSDP to realSDP.
     * the tests pass but we need to do more tests on this function
     * The implementation of the different elements is messy, we will need to clean the code

 ## 12/05/2025
 - (Yann)
   * Works on the MR 18 and projects structure
   * Works on the social and environmental impact of the project
+- (Alain)
+  * adds bibliography about other implementable examples
+  * continues the implementation of examples + tests on graph algorithms